Can explain software reuse

-We can use UML sequence diagrams to analyze the required interactions between components in order to discover the required API.
+You can use UML sequence diagrams to analyze the required interactions between components in order to discover the required API.
 Given below is an example.

 More details can be included to increase the precision of the method definitions before coding.
-Such precision is important to avoid misunderstandings between the developer of the class and developers of other classes that interact with this class.
+Such precision is important to avoid misunderstandings between the developer of the class and developers of other classes that interact with the class.